 How to install Umbraco CMS and uSkinned Site Builder from NuGet

-The quickest and easiest way to start working with Umbraco (v10 and up) and uSkinned Site Builder (v3 and up) is using the command-line interface and running an unattended installation script.
+The quickest and easiest way to start working with Umbraco (v9 and up) and uSkinned Site Builder (v2 and up) is using the command-line interface and running an unattended installation script.
+If you wish to use SQL Server an unattended installation is not possible.
+Please refer to Step 3 - Option C.

 Step 1